How to Trademark a Phrase: Everything You Need to KnowTrademark Law ResourcesStartup Law ResourcesIntellectual PropertyHow To Register A Trademark

 - If this happens, you need to complete the registration process from the beginning.

 If your trademark application form isn't filled out right, it may be rejected.
 Think about hiring a trademark lawyer before filling out the forms.
-UpCounsel hires only the very best attorneys and works with top companies like Google, Stripe, and Twilio.
+UpCounsel hires only the very best attorneys and works with top companies like Google, Menlo Ventures, and Airbnb.
 UpCounsel can help you and your business with trademarks, copyrights, and patents.